rodneyshupe/Cookbook/Recipes/Jerky/AltonBrownBeefJerky.rst

 Directions
 ----------

-1. Trim the steak of any excess fat, place in a 1-gallon plastic zip-top bag, and place it in the freezer for 1 to 2 hours in order to firm up.
-   This makes the meat much easier to slice.
+1. Trim the steak of excess fat, place in a 1-gallon plastic zip-top bag, and freeze until firm, 1 to 2 hours; this makes the meat much easier to slice.
-2. Remove steak from the freezer and thinly slice, with the grain, into long strips.
+2. Remove the steak from the freezer and thinly slice, with the grain, into long strips.
-3. Place the strips of meat, along with all of the remaining ingredients, in the zip-top bag and move around to evenly distribute all of the ingredients.
-Put the bag into the refrigerator for 3 to 6 hours.
+3. Place the strips in the zip-top bag with all of the remaining ingredients, then move around to evenly distribute; refrigerate 3 to 6 hours.
-4. Remove the meat from the marinade and pat dry.
-Evenly distribute the strips of meat on 3 of the air filters, laying them in the grooves and then stacking the filters on top of one another.
-Top these with 1 empty filter.
-Next, lay the box fan on its side and lay the filters on top of it.
-Strap the filters to the fan with 2 bungee cords.
+4. Remove the meat from the marinade and pat dry, then evenly distribute the strips on 3 of the air filters, laying them in the grooves and stacking the filters on top of one another; top with 1 empty filter.
+Lay the box fan on its side, set the filters on top, and strap them to the fan with 2 bungee cords.
 Stand the fan upright, plug it in, and set it to medium.
-5. Allow the meat to dry for 8 to 12 hours.
+5. Dry until the meat is done, 8 to 12 hours.
 If using a commercial dehydrator, follow the manufacturer's directions.
-6. Once dry, store in an airtight container in a cool, dry place for up to 3 months.
+6. Store in an airtight container in a cool, dry place for up to 3 months.